MALaw

 ---|

 Language requirements | English To apply for the studies, an adequate proof of English language proficiency must be presented.
 Accepted certificates and required results are specified on our homepage.
-The proof of English may only be waived if a candidate has finished International Baccalaureate (IB) or European Baccalaureate (EB) programme or completed secondary or higher education taught fully in English in one of the following countries: EU/EEA member states, USA, Canada, Australia, New Zealand, Switzerland, United Kingdom.
+The proof of English may only be waived if a candidate has completed on-site secondary education, Bachelor’s or Master’s degree taught fully in English in one of the following countries: EU/EEA member states, USA, Canada, Australia, New Zealand, Switzerland, United Kingdom.
 If you have completed studies in English but not on-site in the country named above, we ask you to present an internationally recognised test indicated on our homepage. |

 ---|